 Wednesday, May 21, 2025

-First Communion Veils that are for sale at present.
+First Communion Veils that are for sale at present, or can be made to order.

 Net Veil with finished edge and Eucharistic embroidery Motif.